turtlemonvh/blanket/docs/TaskFlow.md

 ## Basic Task Flow

-This is what the workflow looks like without any user intervention or special failure modes.
+This is what the workflow looks like without any user intervention or failures.

 ### 0. Preconditions / Assumptions